opencv/opencv/modules/imgproc/doc/filtering.rst

     :param bits: Number of the fractional bits.
 The parameter is used when the kernel is an integer matrix representing fixed-point filter coefficients.

     :param rowBorderType, columnBorderType: Pixel extrapolation methods in the horizontal and vertical directions.
-See  :func:`borderInterpolate` for details.
+See  :cpp:func:`borderInterpolate` for details.

     :param borderValue: Border value used in case of a constant border.

     :param symmetryType: Type of each row and column kernel.
-See  :func:`getKernelType` .
+See  :cpp:func:`getKernelType` .

 The functions construct primitive separable linear filtering operations or a filter engine based on them.
 Normally it is enough to use
-:func:`createSeparableLinearFilter` or even higher-level :func:`sepFilter2D` .
+:cpp:func:`createSeparableLinearFilter` or even higher-level :cpp:func:`sepFilter2D` .
 The function
-:func:`createMorphologyFilter` is smart enough to figure out the ``symmetryType`` for each of the two kernels, the intermediate ``bufType``  and, if filtering can be done in integer arithmetics, the number of ``bits`` to encode the filter coefficients.
+:cpp:func:`createMorphologyFilter` is smart enough to figure out the ``symmetryType`` for each of the two kernels, the intermediate ``bufType``  and, if filtering can be done in integer arithmetics, the number of ``bits`` to encode the filter coefficients.
 If it does not work for you, it is possible to call ``getLinearColumnFilter``,``getLinearRowFilter`` directly and then pass them to the
-:func:`FilterEngine` constructor.
+:cpp:func:`FilterEngine` constructor.

 See Also:
-:func:`sepFilter2D`,
+:cpp:func:`sepFilter2D`,
-:func:`createLinearFilter`,
+:cpp:func:`createLinearFilter`,
-:func:`FilterEngine`,
+:cpp:func:`FilterEngine`,
-:func:`getKernelType`
+:cpp:func:`getKernelType`
 .. index:: dilate

 dilate
 ----------
-.. c:function:: void dilate( const Mat& src, Mat& dst, const Mat& element, Point anchor=Point(-1,-1), int iterations=1, int borderType=BORDER_CONSTANT, const Scalar& borderValue=morphologyDefaultBorderValue() )
+.. cpp:function:: void dilate( InputArray src, OutputArray dst, InputArray element, Point anchor=Point(-1,-1), int iterations=1, int borderType=BORDER_CONSTANT, const Scalar& borderValue=morphologyDefaultBorderValue() )

     Dilates an image by using a specific structuring element.